efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 2. The episodes are specific to crime investigations and present a well-defined and discrete structure specific to crimes: finding the crime scene, identifying the victim, collecting evidence and concluding to the perpatrator.

-For this reason, let's see whether we can manually identify the TP events based on the generic definitions provided by screenwriting theory in an actual CSI episode:
+Let's see whether we can manually identify the TP events based on the generic definitions provided by screenwriting theory in an actual CSI episode:

 <p align="center">
   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/csi_example.gif" height="45">